ezzing/3DLayout-documentation/3-Communication.md

     layout.getAreaOffset(id, offset, callback);

-Returns an array of vertices containing the offseted area for a given area.id and offset
+Returns an array of vertices containing the offseted area for a given area.id and offset.

-If the offset is a negative value, then the area is reduced by the offset value (in meters)
+If the offset is a negative value, then the area is reduced by the offset value (in meters).

 ### Subarea related functions

 Set of generic functions to retrieve Area related information from the layout.
-In this set of functions you should pass an existing area id, and a callback.
+In this set of functions you should pass an existing area id and a callback.

 * getSubareaInfo
 * getModuleInfoBySubarea